On the Endpoint Regularity in Onsager's Conjecture: Singularities of dissipative solutions with critical regularity

 \section{Singularities of dissipative solutions with critical regularity}

-We now establish Proposition~\ref{prop:singPos} on the necessity of positive measure singularities for energy non-conserving, Onsager critical solutions with integrability exponent $p > 3$, which is an immediate consequence of Propositions~\ref{prop:locOnsSingCrit} and \ref{prop:endIntDissMsr} below.
-Both Propositions are stated in terms of Besov spaces whose basic properties we recall within the proofs.
-We state the first Proposition~\ref{prop:locOnsSingCrit} in a sharp, critical space to make clear the severity of the singularity that is implicitly discussed in Proposition~\ref{prop:singPos}.
+We now establish Theorem~\ref{prop:singPos} on the necessity of positive measure singularities Onsager critical solutions with integrability exponent $p > 3$ that do not conserve energy, which is an immediate consequence of Theorems~\ref{prop:locOnsSingCrit} and \ref{prop:endIntDissMsr} below.
+Both theorems are stated in terms of Besov spaces whose basic properties we recall within the proofs.
+We state the first Theorem~\ref{prop:locOnsSingCrit} in a sharp, critical space to make clear the severity of the singularity that is implicitly discussed in Theorem~\ref{prop:singPos}.